jeesap/sre-proj2/project/dr_template.md

 **EC2 instances :**

-EC2 instances are created in every availability zone in the region
+3 EC2 instances are created in every availability zone in the region

 **3 Bucket :**

-2 s3 buckets are created at 2 regions, to save terraform state.
+One s3 bucket named "udacity-tf-jees" is created at us-east-2 region ( Primary Zone) and another one named "udacity-tf-jees-west" created at us-west-1 (DR Zone) .
+S3 buckets are created for saving the terraform state.

 **Key pairs:**

-2 key pairs with name "udacity" and "udacity_west" are created at 2 regions, it's ssh key-pairs for connecting to ec2 instances of web servers.
+One key pair named "udacity" is created at us-east-2 region ( Primary Zone) and another named "udacity_west" is created at us-west-1 (DR Zone) .
+Purpose of these key-pairs are for connecting to ec2 instances of web servers.

 **VPC:**